veeambestpractise/best-practices-guide/job_configuration/application_aware_image_processing_apps.md

 # Application Specific Configuration

+## Microsoft Exchange

+Veeam Backup and Replication supports variety of Exchange configuration including DAG deployments.
+For more details refer to the corresponding section of the User Guide.

+** Note:** DAG clustered configurations may require adjusting cluster timeouts to avoid failovers during backup as per [KB1744](https://www.veeam.com/kb1744).

 ## Microsoft SQL Server

+In addition to the image level backup of a VM that will include full backup of the SQL databases Veeam Backup and Replication can perform additional backup of transaction logs.
+This process is described in the [corresponding section](https://helpcenter.veeam.com/docs/backup/vsphere/sql_backup_hiw.html?ver=95) of the User Guide in details.

-When backing up AlwaysOn availability group make sure all cluster nodes are processed by the same backup job for transaction logs processing and restores to work properly.
+**Tip:** When backing up AlwaysOn availability group make sure all cluster nodes are processed by the same backup job for transaction logs processing and restores to work properly.
+Consider increasing cluster timeouts in case failover occurs during the backup, similar to Exchange DAG as per [KB1744](https://www.veeam.com/kb1744).

+**Note:** Transaction logs are processed periodically and stored in temporary folder inside of the VM before shipping to repository/shipping server.
+Default location of the temporary folder is %allusersprofile%\Veeam\Backup.
+To change temporary folder use SqlTempLogPath (STRING) registry value as described at https://helpcenter.veeam.com/backup/howtosql/how2_sql_hiw_log_backup.html.

+For the list of all registry keys responsible to fine-tuning MS SQL server backup (for example excluding certain databases from processing) refer to [KB2182](https://www.veeam.com/kb2182).

 ## Oracle